Penang imposes ban on Airbnb across island

 In a statement issued on 30 May, Mayor Rajendran said, “Housing premises, be it in the form of landed properties (housing estates) or strata (high rise) properties, are not allowed to operate as short-term rental accommodation.”

-According to the new regulations, short-term guests can be accommodated only in the commercial properties that are not part of the ban.

 Under the new guidelines, commercial rentals will have to be registered with Penang Island City Council (MBPP).
-They will have to pay annual fees ranging between RM 250 (USD 54) and RM 500 (USD 107) along with a one-time security deposit ranging from RM 1,000 (USD 215) to RM 3,000 (USD 645), which will be collected by joint management bodies and management corporations.
+They will have to pay annual fees ranging between USD 54 and USD 107 along with a one-time security deposit ranging from USD 215 to USD 645, which will be collected by joint management bodies and management corporations.

-All rentals will have to secure the approval of 75 per cent of other residents in the building to be able to host short-term guests.

 Ban originally announced in May